KeepCoolWithCoolidge/asciigraph/README.md

 ## Acknowledgements

-This package is a Nim port of the [asciichart](https://github.com/kroitor/asciichart) library written by @kroitor.
+This package is a Nim port of the [asciichart](https://github.com/kroitor/asciichart) library written by [@kroitor](https://github.com/kroitor).

-Forked from https://github.com/KeepCoolWithCoolidge/asciigraph to update for latest Nim versions.
+Forked from https://github.com/KeepCoolWithCoolidge/asciigraph to update for latest Nim versions (and some other improvements).

 ## Contributing